asterbrynn/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+      makes things interactive, changes data
+      asks a server for data, can update

-2. Where do you set initial state?
+2. Where do you set initial state? in constructor()

-3. What method do you use to update state?
+3. What method do you use to update state? setState()

 ### Understand